Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 where $L(\theta)$ denotes the description length of parameters $\theta$.
 In the Kolmogorov-Chaitin view (Kolmogorov, 1965), this is $K(\theta)$, which is the length of the shortest program encoding $\theta$.
 In practice, we use computable proxies:

-- **Parameter norm** $\|\theta\|$ — under the Minimum Description Length (MDL) principle, smaller norms correspond to simpler (shorter) descriptions
+- **Parameter norm** $\|\theta\|$ : under the Minimum Description Length (MDL) principle, smaller norms correspond to simpler (shorter) descriptions
-- **Parameter count** — fewer parameters = shorter description
+- **Parameter count**: fewer parameters = shorter description
-- **Quantization bits** — precision directly determines description length
+- **Quantization bits**: precision directly determines description length

 This is the Kolmogorov-Chaitin view: the "concept" of cat is the shortest program that can recognize/generate cats.
 Training finds this program.
 The regularization terms in modern training (weight decay, dropout) serve as practical proxies for minimizing description length.

 **Proposition 1.**
 A model that has learned a concept has found a compressed representation.
 The compression ratio measures understanding: higher **useful** compression = deeper abstraction.

-*Qualification:* Not all compression yields abstraction—random projections compress without capturing structure.
+*Qualification:* Not all compression yields abstraction; random projections compress without capturing structure.
 The key is **structure-preserving compression**: compression that maintains task-relevant distinctions while discarding irrelevant variation.
 A representation that compresses cats by preserving "cat-ness" while discarding lighting variations has learned; one that compresses via random hashing has not.

 Example:
 - Storing 10,000 cat images verbatim = no compression = no learning